 When we generally think of police thrillers and such, we often imagine fast-paced and relatively action-packed stories which keep us glued to the pages without much time to process what we are being fed.
-However, when it comes to Michael Connelly, I find his approach to be a refreshing change of pace, instead electing to build up the thrills and pace of his book around the exploration and examination of evidence.
+However, when it comes to Michael Connelly, I find his approach to be a refreshing change of pace in The Night Fire, instead electing to build up the thrills and pace of his book around the exploration and examination of evidence.

 Another aspect which helps to keep the book from becoming stale is the presence of multiple other side cases for our characters to solve.
 Ballard has what seems like an accidental (although suspicious) burning on her hands, while Bosch has to help his half-brother Mickey Haller (from The Lincoln Lawyer) question an alleged self-confessed murderer in a case where things might not be as they seem.
 Taking breaks from the main story line to see Bosch and Ballard work through smaller and more easily digestible cases creates a very enjoyable pace which ultimately feels fast, despite there not being much action in it.